Heartbreaker (Justin Bieber song): Background

 Before collaborating with Bieber on the song, American record producer Maejor Ali had featured him on the single "Lolly" earlier in 2013.
-The producer recalled that him and the other contributors "got in [the studio] and zoned out" to create "Heartbreaker", saying different musical elements were added through the likes of "real harps" and guitar players; he explained that they "tried to create a masterpiece".
+The producer recalled that he and the other contributors "got in [the studio] and zoned out" to create "Heartbreaker", saying different musical elements were added through the likes of "real harps" and guitar players; he explained that they "tried to create a masterpiece".
 Maejor Ali elaborated that Bieber and his team set out to convey as much honesty as possible, and "all the conversations in the studio are heard in the song".
 He also revealed that there was hesitancy to include the spoken-word section due to not following mainstream standards, yet the rules were abandoned for the natural feel and honesty.
 He produced the song with Bieber, T-Minus, and Chef Tone.
 Bieber wrote it while on his Believe Tour in 2013, with Maejor Ali, T-Minus, Chef Tone, and Xavier Smith serving as co-writers.

 In the song's description on iTunes, Bieber wrote: "It's a song for people going through a heartbreak -- like I was when I wrote it."
 The description also included the singer expressing pride for the song and referencing its connection to his fans; he later posted this to Twitter.
 Similarly, Maejor Ali said Bieber penned the song "about things he's been going through with his relationship and everything".
 Bieber's manager Scooter Braun believed that the song would end "the witch hunt" from his critics by silencing them, adding this would be done through him speaking for himself in a genuine and unique way.
 On June 3, 2013, Bieber announced on social media that the song would be released as a single shortly.
 He also posted the cover art, showing a crumbling purple heart in the middle with his name and the title "Heartbreaker" written around it, set to a white background.
 Multiple publications considered it similar to the artwork for American rapper Kanye West's 2008 album 808s & Heartbreak, which features a red heart-shaped balloon set against a blue background.
 On July 19, 2013, Bieber shared a 15-second video advertising his fragrance The Key via Instagram that featured him singing the song's first lines, which was posted to YouTube by his fans.
 "Heartbreaker" was eventually released on October 7, 2013, as part of Bieber's Music Mondays promotional series that ran for 10 weeks in the lead-up to Journals.
 The song marked a difference in sound from previous singles by Bieber; Braun explained that it and the record's other tracks stood out in his catalogue as "very R&B-driven, personal songs, not necessarily songs that he was thinking of as radio records", and dubbed the vocals as "pouring his heart out".